dion2910/Data-Science-Project_Python/README.md

 5. References

 ## Problem Formulation
--To find out which factors are the most important in predicting happiness in a country -To find and build a model that best predicts happiness in a country
+- To find out which factors are the most important in predicting happiness in a country
+- To find and build a model that best predicts happiness in a country

 ## Models Used
 1. Multi-Variate Linear Regression